 What is Energy from Waste (EfW)?

-From January 2019, none of Devon’s black bin bag waste goes to landfill.
-If it cannot be recycled or composted it goes to a Energy from Waste plant (also known as an Energy Recovery Facility)
+From January 2019, Devon’s black bin bag waste stopped going to landfill.
+If it cannot be recycled or composted it goes to an Energy from Waste plant (also known as an Energy Recovery Facility).

-Schools can book to visit our waste management facilities in Exeter and Plymouth.
+Devon Schools can book to visit our waste management facilities in Exeter and Plymouth.
 The visits are free of charge and link well with topics such as Sustainability, Looking after our World and Recycling.
 The visits are suitable for Year 4 and above.
-Contact email@example.com for more details or see the information on our Site Visits page.

 Waste collection lorries deliver the waste to the tipping hall.